Read more about

 2. Iranian Rial

 The Iranian rial is the official currency of Iran.
 However, the unofficial unit of currency used locally is the now-defunct toman where 10 rials make up one toman.
-The Iranian rial was introduced into circulation in 1798 and was considerably valuable in relation to neighboring currencies with the US Dollar exchanging for 75 rials in 1957.
-The current situation is a big contrast from the early years, and currently, the Iranian rial is the weakest and least valued currency in the world with one US Dollar exchanging for over 40,000 Iranian rials.
+The Iranian rial was introduced into circulation in 1798 and was considered valuable in comparison to neighboring currencies with the US Dollar exchanging for 75 rials in 1957.
+The current situation is a big contrast from the early years.
+The Iranian rial is now at its weakest with one US Dollar exchanging for over 40,000 Iranian rials.
 This decline in valuation is attributed to the constant international sanctions placed on the Tehran-based government especially between 1995 and 2012.
 The Iranian government devalued the currency in July 2013 and is seeking parliament’s approval to have the toman reinstated as the official currency.

 1. Venezuelan Bolivar

-The Venezuelan Bolivar or Bolivar Fuerte is the national currency used in Venezuela and is abbreviated as VEF in the money markets.
-The Venezuelan bolivar is comprised of 100 subunits known as "centimos".
-The Bolivar Fuerte was introduced into the economy in 2008 to replace the original Bolivar.
-The economic collapse of Venezuela of 2016 extremely eroded the Bolivar Fuertes’ value with inflation levels reaching an unprecedented level of 720% as of February 2016.
+The Venezuelan Bolivar or Bolivar Fuerte is the national currency used in Venezuela.
+It is abbreviated as VEF in the money markets.
+The Venezuelan bolivar is comprised of 100 subunits known as "centimos."
+The Bolivar Fuerte was introduced to the economy in 2008 to replace the original Bolivar.
+The economic collapse of Venezuela in 2016 severely eroded the Bolivar Fuertes’ value with inflation levels reaching an unprecedented level of 720% as of February 2016.